Skip to content

 Will removing Quick Stream break my graphics?

 It won’t.
 Quick Stream is a user-mode streaming optimizer with no kernel-level graphics driver hooks.
-Removing it through Programs and Features or AMD Cleanup Utility leaves your actual GPU driver intact.
-We confirmed this on three test laptops; graphics performance was identical before and after removal.
+Removing it through Programs and Features or AMD Cleanup Utility leaves your actual GPU driver intact, and graphics performance is identical before and after removal.

 Why doesn’t Quick Stream appear in my Programs and Features list?